zakirullin/cognitive-load/README.md

 This architecture was something that made intuitive sense at first, but every time we tried applying it to projects it made a lot more harm than good.
 In the end, we gave it all up in favour of the good old dependency inversion principle. **No port/adapter terms to learn, no unnecessary layers of horizontal abstractions, no extraneous cognitive load.**

-Even though these layered architectures have accelerated an important shift from traditional database-centric applications to a somewhat infrastructure-externalized approach (business logic became independent of any external stuff), the idea is by no means novel.
+Even though these layered architectures have accelerated an important shift from traditional database-centric applications to a somewhat infrastructure-externalized approach (core business logic became independent of any external stuff), the idea is by no means novel.

 These architectures are not fundamental, they're just subjective, biased consequences of more fundamental principles.
 Why rely on those subjective interpretations?
 Follow the fundamentals instead: DIP, IoC, single source of truth, cohesion, coupling, true invariant, complexity, cognitive load and information hiding.